Pins by Mitch Rogaliner and Javier Gasca spark victory over the Vikings.

-During his tenure, Minkel has produced 37 All-Americans, 13 Big Ten Champions and two NCAA Champions.
-His direction has also led to team success as his squads have placed in the Top 30 at the NCAA Championships 13 times.
+Minkel has dedicated himself to producing quality student-athletes in conjunction with upholding the prestigious Spartan wrestling tradition.
+During his tenure, Minkel has produced 38 All-Americans, 13 Big Ten Champions and two NCAA Champions.
+His direction has also led to team success as his squads have placed in the Top 25 at the NCAA Championships 13 times.

 Minkel arrived at Michigan State in 1991 from his alma mater, where he was the head coach for two seasons and served as an assistant coach for 12 years (1977-89).

 In addition to his coaching duties, Minkel has been on several wrestling committees.
 He was the second vice president for USA Wrestling from 1984-86 and the group's president from 1986-90.
 Minkel was also an athlete's representative to the U.S. Olympic Committee from 1984-86.

 Minkel and his wife, Jackie, reside in Okemos.